xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-passing-data.md

 Lang: en
 Summary: Learn how to pass data from Django into Vue

-In [the official documentation for Laravel Mix](https://blog.xoxzo.com/2020/08/05/vue-with-django-getting-started/), we learn how to integrate Vue with Django.
+In [previous tutorial](https://blog.xoxzo.com/2020/08/05/vue-with-django-getting-started/), we learn how to integrate Vue with Django.
 In this tutorial, we will learn how to pass data from Django into Vue component, and utilize it

 ### Updating Vue component